cchu70/nifHupdate_extract/README.md

 Here is an example of a fofn file `Klebsiella_genomes.fofn`
 ```
-data/home/user/nuccore/GCA_1.fasta
-data/home/user/nuccore/GCA_2.fasta
-data/home/user/nuccore/GCA_3.fasta
+data/home/user/nuccore/570_1.fasta
+data/home/user/nuccore/570_2.fasta
+data/home/user/nuccore/570_3.fasta
 ```
 4) Create Configuration File.
 Below are each label, and what they are used for.
-Those with a * are mandatory.
+Those with a (*) are mandatory.
 The others have default values.
-- PREFIX * will be used to name all intermediate and output files and directories
+- PREFIX (*) will be used to name all intermediate and output files and directories.
-- DBFILE * file path to your existing database in fasta format
+- DBFILE (*) file path to your existing database in fasta format.
-- NUCCORE * file path to a text file containing file paths to all relevant fasta files of your local database you are searching from
+- NUCCORE (*) file path to a text file containing file paths to all relevant fasta files of your local database you are searching from
 - MIN_MINIMAP_ALIGNLEN Default is 200 bp.
-Minimap will drop any alignments that are below this length
+Minimap will drop any alignments that are below this length.
 - MIN_BLASTN_ALIGNLEN Default is 200 bp.
-Blastn will drop any alignments that are below this length
+Blastn will drop any alignments that are below this length.
 - PIDENT_CUTOFF Default is 91.9%, which is the cutoff used for determining similarity at the species level.
+- # Used to denote a comment.

 These labels can be specified in any order.
 The program will halt if there are any formatting errors or unnecessary labels.
 Here is an example configuration file called `my_config.txt`
 ```
-# A comment.
-Any line preceded with a "#" will be ignored.
-Use for documentation purposes.
+# May 4, 2019 klebsiella genome test run
 PREFIX  AAA
 DBFILE    /Users/nifH_extract/oldDatabase.fasta
 NUCCORE    /Users/nifH_extract/Klebsiella_genomes.fofn